nostr-protocol/nips/nip-did-name.md

 ### User set public keys can either be in `NIP-19` npub format or hex format
 Most user can only get their public key in `NIP-19` npub format, so it is difficult to force them to use hex format public key.
 So we should allow users to set their public key innpub format.
 As a result, client should consider both hex-format and `NIP-19` format when comparing the value.

+### The value of `nipdid` key is array instead of string
+In an ideal scenario, we should use a single DID name to handle all situations.
+However, from a practical perspective, many of us will have multiple DID names.
+Also, considering forward compatibility, the value of 'nipdid' should be an array of string instead of a single string.
+Currently, the client-side should always take the first string as the primary DID name.

+### The key of 'nipdid' has a higher priority than 'nip05'.
+This is because the authenticity and uniqueness of the DID name are guaranteed by a decentralized network, while the name in NIP-05 is issued by a centralized server, making it relatively less trustworthy than the DID name.
+Therefore, when the user sets both NIP-DID and NIP-05, the client should prioritize the valid NIP-DID field and then use the NIP-05 field.

+### Keys for Nostr in DID Names
+By default, the key of Nostr public key stored in the DID name records should be `nostr`.
+However, since different DID names have different data storage methods, here are the relevant keys specified:
+- ENS: `nostr`
+- .bit: `profile.nostr`
+- Unstoppable Domain: `nostr`
+- Solana Name Service: `nostr`

 ## Terminology